 - The chance to meet new people and make new friends in their community – invite “strays” in your office, neighborhood, or groups

 - Learn new cooking skills and taste new meals

 - Those who may otherwise be alone for the holidays will get to spend time with people they actually like and start new traditions

 Friendsgiving celebrations are a day to focus on friends!
 Especially for people who may be missing family, you will want to wow them so they won’t feel like they’re missing anything.
 You can unleash the recipe you have been working on and invite some of your friends to showcase their skills.
 Food is a vital part of any Thanksgiving, and so should be vital to Friendsgiving as well.
 Traditional foods such as turkey and mashed potatoes can be an option.
 But remember the essence and value of all of you being together, so spend time celebrating instead of cooking elaborate dishes.
 It is advisable that you go for easy recipes, have ready-made food, and ensure you spend most of your time sharing the moments precisely as these Friendsgiving ideas indicate.
 Or, invite everyone early and cook all the dishes together (while maybe drinking wine and playing some danceable/singable music.)

-If the thought of cooking at all seems too stressful, so many places offer catered feasts these days…from your local grocery stores, to restaurants, to the group off nextdoor that sells fried turkeys.
+If the thought of cooking at all seems too stressful, many places offer catered feasts these days- from your local grocery stores to restaurants to the group next door that sells fried turkeys.
 Order in and laugh at how easy it all is.

 Friendsgiving Activities to Entertain Guests

 When planning this celebration, many activity ideas come to mind.
 Have some fun, research, and learn what will be appealing to the people you are inviting.
 You need ideas that will work with all your friends attending.
 Some of these unique ideas may include: